cschneid/sinatra-book/book/Introduction.markdown

 You can use the power of various Rubygems and other libraries for Ruby available.

-Sinatra really shines when used for experiments and application mock-ups or for creating an interface for your code.
+Sinatra really shines when used for experiments and application mock-ups or for creating a quick interface for your code.

 It isn't a Model-View-Controller framework, but ties specific URL directly to relevant Ruby code and returns it's output in response.
 It does enable you, however, to write clean, properly organized applications: separating _views_ from application code, for instance.
 (See next section.)